Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes

-These systems however differ drastically from the \emph{Gaussian} regime in consideration here, in which we pursue properties of the spectral correlations between quantum fields of few cavity resonances in the presence of weak nonlinearities that can be well approximated by quadratic Hamiltonians, ie. \emph{Gaussian} nonlinearities.
-Beyond backscattering in microrings, a general quantum mechanical treatment of the broadband spectral behaviors of a number of coupled cavities, coupled to a number of waveguides has wide application to the increasingly complex photonic devices being fabricated, from the linear dynamics of photonic atoms and molecules~\cite{Rakovich2010,Li2017,Zhang2019} through to next generation quantum light sources comprised of multiple cavities~\cite{Chuprina2018,Chuprina2019}.
-Whilst temporal coupled mode theory (TCMT) has been been demonstrated in the linear regime~\cite{Suh2004,Zhao2019a}, and for limited Gaussian nonlinear systems~\cite{Chuprina2018,Heuck2019}, a general Hamiltonian based model for evaluating the nonlinear quantum optical mode transformations induced by a several cavities, coupled to several waveguides, remains to be demonstrated.
+These systems however differ drastically from the \emph{Gaussian} regime in consideration here, in which we pursue properties of the spectral correlations between quantum fields of few cavity resonances in the presence of weak nonlinearities that can be well approximated by Hamiltonians \com{which are just quadratic in the quantum mode operators}, ie. \emph{Gaussian} nonlinearities. \com{This precludes application to Kerr Hamiltonians, which are quartic, were all the fields to be treated quantum mechanically, however in many instances some bright fields can be treated classically, resulting in quantum fields that evolve under Gaussian (quadratic) Hamiltonians.} Beyond backscattering in microrings, a general quantum mechanical treatment of the broadband spectral behaviors of a number of coupled \com{cavity modes}, coupled to a number of waveguides has wide application to the increasingly complex photonic devices being fabricated, from the linear dynamics of photonic atoms and molecules~\cite{Rakovich2010,Li2017,Zhang2019} through to next generation quantum light sources comprised of multiple cavities~\cite{Chuprina2018,Chuprina2019}. \comtwo{Whilst temporal coupled mode theory (TCMT) has been been demonstrated in the linear regime~\cite{Suh2004,Zhao2019a}, and for limited nonlinear systems~\cite{Chuprina2018,Heuck2019}, a general Hamiltonian based model for evaluating the Gaussian nonlinear quantum optical mode transformations induced by a several cavities, coupled to several waveguides, with arbitrary pumping and input states, remains to be demonstrated.
+Moreover, the Gaussian treatment here demonstrated exemplifies the nature of the linear symplectic inversion necessary to arrive at the full Gaussian solutions to such systems (applicable for arbitrary pumping and input fields), it invites the demonstration of a novel perturbative solution, as well as its polar decomposition, which provides insights into spontaneous and stimulated behaviors of general systems.}

+\com{The result presented herein provides a system of equations that can be directly applied to a wide host of systems, mitigating the need to derive such equations on an \emph{ad hock} basis.
+Furthermore, in the pursued treatment different waveguide dispersion can be captured, and the solution to the system is the full Gaussian mode transformation~\cite{Braunstein2005,Olivares2012} easily facilitating the investigation of features beyond the often used first order approximations, such as applications in nonlinear interferometry~\cite{Chekhova2016}.
+In addition, a first order perturbative solution is presented, in the nonlinear interaction, that allows the linear dynamics of the system to be maintained to arbitrary order thereby helping to explain phenomena relating to the stimulated and spontaneous processes.
+The subsequent application to backscattering in photon pair generation, provides clear understanding of how the various effects manifest and how to accommodate them, which will directly aid in the design of a range of microring based devices.}